Mermaids are beautiful.

 Let’s do more sections.

 You can vary the degrees of the hair sections too.
-In this case, the strand is moving away from her in the backward direction.
+In this case, the strand is moving away from her in a backward direction.
 As you get to the end of the hair, the loop becomes more angled.

 Now, let’s finish this section.